geodynamics/aspect/benchmarks/gravity_thin_shell/doc/gravity_thin_shell.md

-quadrature points is exact and it does not introduce any smoothing of data which might occur in the presence of density discontinuities (e.g. air-water, water-crust, moho, etc.) inside a cell. $I=1$ seems to be the best compromise between accuracy (gravity acceleration errors are less than 0.01&nbsp;mGal for all shells) and compute time for this experiment.
+quadrature points is exact and it does not introduce any smoothing of data which might occur in the presence of density discontinuities (e.g. air-water, water-crust, moho, etc.) inside a cell. $I=1$ seems to be the best compromise between accuracy (gravity acceleration errors are less than 0.01 mGal for all shells) and compute time for this experiment.

 <div id="refs" class="references csl-bib-body hanging-indent">